-Tender offers are offers to buy shares of a company, usually at a premium above the shares' market price for cash and/or stock, with the objective of taking control of the acquired company.
-A tender offer may be a result of friendly negotiations or may be unsolicited and possibly unfriendly.
+Tender offers are offers to buy shares of a company, in many cases at a premium above the shares' market price for cash and/or stock, with the objective of taking control of the acquired company.
+A tender offer may be a result of friendly negotiations or may be unsolicited and possibly hostile.

-In tender offers, the acquired or merging security is generally deleted from MSCI Indexes:
+In tender offers, the acquired or merging security is deleted from MSCI Indexes:

-- at the end of the initial offer period, when the offer is likely to be successful and / or if the free float of the security is likely to be substantially reduced (this rule is applicable even if the offer is extended), or - once the results of the offer have been officially communicated and the offer has been successful and the security's free float has been substantially reduced, if all required information is not available in advance or if the offer's outcome is uncertain.
+- At the end of the initial offer period, when the offer is likely to be successful and / or if the free float of the security is likely to be substantially reduced (this rule is applicable even if the offer is extended), or - Once the results of the offer have been officially communicated and the offer has been successful and the security's free float has decreased below 0.151, if all required information is not available in advance or if the offer's outcome is uncertain.